brains-on-code/CodersMUSE/README.md

 * psycho-physiological data (heart rate, respiration)
 * fMRI data (via nipy)

 For more information, see the paper or watch the video below.
+Keep in mind that this is an early prototype and not a mature tool.

 ## Demo Video